slashvar/slashvar.github.io/_drafts/writing-software-fast-env.md

 * Avoid over-design: you don't know how far you need to go until you tried your feature at scale.
 * Evaluate and drive future iterations: what points lack efficiency ? what are the real usage profiles ?
 Once again, nothing replace evaluation at scale.
 * Avoid tunnel effect: don't spend endless months without visible results.

+Of course, there're drawbacks.
+First, as any design process, it relies on our ability to establish a realistic scope.
+On the design side, there's also some risk related to the accuracy of the first iteration.
+There are some many ways to miss the point.
+But those risk are not surprising nor different than what we usually face in other design and developpement processes.

+From my technical perspective, the most interesting issue is related to software quality.